Heaven or Las Vegas: Songwriting

+"I Wear Your Ring" was likened to a "postmodern Karen Carpenter", with lyrics delivered in an unusually clear manner.
+"Fotzepolitic" blended jangling folk-rock guitars with another warmly delivered Fraser vocal.
+"Wolf in the Breast" is described by Raymonde as one of his personal favourite tracks on the album.
+He recalls it as a deeply emotional piece that continues to move him, particularly due to the interplay between his bass lines and Guthrie's guitar work, and described the composition as one that "writes itself".
+Fraser's voice conveys a sense of vulnerability in "Road, River and Rail", occasionally cracking with emotion.
+Raymonde wrote "Frou-Frou Foxes in Midsummer Fires" the day after his father's death.
+The track was built around Raymonde's piano part and Guthrie's drum programming, to which Guthrie later added layered guitar textures and bass, as Raymonde noted he was emotionally exhausted.
+Raymonde described the track as difficult to revisit due to its emotional context but expressed pride in the result.

+Release and artwork

+Heaven or Las Vegas was released on 17 September 1990 by 4AD in the United Kingdom, and in conjunction with Capitol Records in the United States.
+The song "Iceblink Luck" was released as a single in 27 August 1990.
+4AD later reacquired American distribution rights for much of its back catalogue, resulting in a 2003 reissue solely on 4AD, which was remastered by Guthrie.
+A vinyl edition of the reissue was released in July 2014, which was repressed on 180g in 2020, remastered from high definition audio files.
 "We've had it in the back of our mind that we wanted to play live again", said Guthrie at the time of the album's release, "so we thought we'd make some of the pieces more like songs we could actually play live [...]
 We like it better than all our last records.
 That's why we continue to make more–because if we made the perfect record we'd sit back and say, 'We can't do any better than that'.
 We think all our other ones are fucking crap.
 I'm slightly proud of a couple of tracks on a couple of them, but essentially I'm really embarrassed about what we've done in the past".

-Artwork and release

 The band wanted a visual representation that would capture "the ethereal", according to Guthrie.
 Paul West, of the design studio Form, previously worked with Cocteau Twins on the cover for Blue Bell Knoll.
 West recruited photographer Andy Rumball, and the pair experimented with various materials to generate a "textural and otherworldly" effect.
-The final artwork is a long exposure of Christmas tree lights against a color backdrop, with its typography produced by hand on an acetate overlay.
+The final artwork is a long exposure of Christmas tree lights against a colour backdrop, with its typography produced by hand on an acetate overlay.
+Rob Morton of The New York Sun described it as "a colorful swash of Vegas neon swirling against a deep blue and red sky.
 Much of the original artwork was later destroyed in a flood.

-Heaven or Las Vegas was released on 17 September 1990 by 4AD in the United Kingdom, and in conjunction with Capitol Records in the United States.
-4AD later reacquired American distribution rights for much of its back catalogue, resulting in a 2003 reissue solely on 4AD, which was remastered by Guthrie.
-A vinyl edition of the reissue was released in July 2014, which was repressed on 180g in 2020, remastered from high definition audio files.

-The album was voted "Album of the Week" by German radio broadcaster Südwestrundfunk, and in France by radio broadcasters RMC and Radio Nantes.